 In our last issue, we looked at the life of Judge Norman W. Black.
 Now we turn to another Jewish Texas judge who held court in an earlier era.
 Charles Louis Brachfield was born shortly after the Civil War in Vicksburg, Mississippi, but he got here, as the saying goes, as fast as he could.
 His parents moved to Henderson in Rusk County in 1877, when Charles was six years old.1 Rusk County (carved out of Nacogdoches County in 1843) had been home to Caddo, Cherokee, and Shawnee Indians, with Anglo settlers entering around 1830.
 After the Texas Revolution, the population increased dramatically, largely with immigrants from the Old South, attracted by cheap land for farming.
-The railroad arrived to the area in 1872, making it more attractive to settlers.2 by Vickie Vogel
+The railroad arrived to the area in 1872, making it more attractive to settlers.

 Benjamin Brachfield (1844-1918), from Austria-Hungary, and his wife Yetta (Henrietta) (1837-1920), from Poland, had six children born to them in Mississippi: Jeannette (1867), an unnamed child who was born and died in 1868, Charles in 1871, Frieda (1872), Rosa (1874), and Lena in 1876.
-The name Brachfield is an Ashkenazic German name meaning "fallow field."3 was established the year he was born.
-It was a fairly large school, with 160 students in 1873 and ten faculty members, including J. C. Mizner who had graduated from the Leipsig Conservatory of Music and studied under Franz Liszt.5
+The name Brachfield is an Ashkenazic German name meaning "fallow field."

+In Henderson, the Brachfields were merchants.
+Charles attended school at the old Henderson Male and Female School and College, which by Vickie Vogel was established the year he was born.
+It was a fairly large school, with 160 students in 1873 and ten faculty members, including J. C. Mizner who had graduated from the Leipsig Conservatory of Music and studied under Franz Liszt.